| East L.A.

 loved to have Geoff, but they played well without him.

-Lee Curtis was next.
+Lee Curtis was next to perform.
 Believe me when I tell you, this

 guy can sing.
 He has his own style and sound, but he